ritikbalwant/ritikbalwant/README.md

 <!-- ********************************************************************************************************************************************* -->

-I'm Adrian from Australia, and I do content on Design and Development.
+I'm Ritik from India, and I do content on Design and Development.
 I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
 I also enjoy wireframing, ui, ux, and design in general.

 -  Hi, I’m @ritikbalwant
 -  I’m interested in programming and designing.